trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

  <img src="https://i.imgur.com/9LBEk1i.jpg" width="640" height="420">

 > **Note**
 Other router brands will have a different interface look.
 Google search it for help.
-If you cannot connect from a outside network that means your ISP has blocked outcoming connections, call them and ask nicely to unblock.
+If you cannot connect from a outside network that means your ISP has blocked incoming connections and only allow outgoing, call them and ask nicely to unblock.

 #
-👊BIG THANKS👊 for this installation script from <a href="https://github.com/Nyr/wireguard-install"><b>Nyr</b></a>.
+👊BIG THANKS👊 for this installation script from <a href="https://github.com/Nyr/wireguard-install">Nyr</a>.
 Follow to keep updated.<br>(<a href="https://www.pivpn.io/">PiVPN</a> script can also be used)

-Run the following command in terminal:
+Download and run script in terminal:
 ```
 wget https://git.io/wireguard -O wireguard-install.sh && sudo bash wireguard-install.sh
 ```
  * The script is going to ask for a Public IPv4/hostname for the VPN.
-If you have static IP then continue or else type the dynamic DNS hostname that you created from the <a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/Dynamic-DNS-service">instructions</a>.
+If you have static IP then continue or else type the dynamic DNS hostname that was created from the <a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/Create-a-DNS-domain-hostname">instructions</a>.
 For example:`trinibvpn.freeddns.org`

  * For port option `press enter` for default 51820, set client name and for DNS use option 3 (`1.1.1.1`) for now.